-Sometimes we pile our kid’s plate as high as our own without thinking.
-Big meals can be too much for your child’s developing digestive system, making their tummies sore especially after eating.
+Sometimes, we pile our kid’s plate as high as our own without thinking.
+Big meals can be too much for your child’s developing digestive system, making their tummies sore, especially after eating.
 Instead, smaller meals eaten more frequently can help reduce excess stomach acid.
 Think three meals plus two snacks.
 Encourage your kids to chew their food slowly and thoroughly rather than wolfing down their meals.
 This allows their digestive system to keep up.

-Not only is peppermint tea (US/CA) refreshing, it’s also a great tummy soother.
+Not only is peppermint tea refreshing, but it’s also a great tummy soother.
 The menthol in peppermint relaxes the muscles in the gastrointestinal tract to quickly relieve stomach aches and soreness.
 It also stimulates bile production, helping your child’s digestion work optimally.
-In addition to tummy aches, peppermint helps relieve nausea, heartburn and bloating.
+In addition to tummy aches, peppermint helps relieve nausea, heartburn, and bloating.
 However, reserve this home remedy for your school-age or older children.
 The menthol in peppermint tea can make babies and toddlers choke or cough.